Did you know?

 Threats

-Researchers are working hard to find the exact reason for the extinction of Dakosaurus.
-However, our analysis suggests that changes in sea levels, climate variations, and competition among marine predators could be the main culprits.
+They are an extinct genus.
+Researchers are working hard to find the exact reason for the extinction of Dinosaurs.
+However, analysis suggests that changes in sea levels, climate variations, and competition among marine predators could be the main culprits.

-Competition with other marine predators, such as pliosaurs and mosasaurs, may have also contributed to the decline of Dakosaurus.
+Competition with other marine predators, such as plesiosaurs and mosasaurs, may have also contributed to their decline.
 These animals were also apex predators.

 FAQs